 Play with hats of different sizes.
 Pull out your winter clothing box and try on different winter hats.

 Climb stairs.
 Practice climbing the stairs and counting the steps.
+Count the steps.

 Go for a laundry basket ride.
 Put them inside the laundry basket and pull them along for a ride.